preciousplasticdublin/preciousplasticdublin.github.io/index.md

 # Sign up for our newsletter

-Sign up for our [newsletter by clicking here](https://mailchi.mp/99718c0ae694/precious-plastic-dublin) and you receive our Top 5 tips on how to have a healthier relationship with plastic.
+Sign up for our [Newsletter](/newsletter) and you receive our Top 5 tips on how to have a healthier relationship with plastic.

 # News